leeang/Embedded-System-Design/notes.md

 By matching the impedance of your track with the input impedance of the device, these reflections can be eliminated. (often with the help of a termination resistor)

 **Q3**
 In order to optimize PCB layout.
+General I/O pins are completely interchangeable.

 ####Lecture 17
 **Q1**
 Describe how a file is converted from a .c and .h file into machine code.

 **Q3**
 No operating system to catch faults.
+The microcontroller does not have an operating system that ensures important reserved memories are left untouched.